Care packages are straight-up expensive.

 When John was deployed to Afghanistan, I found myself playing a game of Care Package Tetris, figuring out how to fit the most stuff in the box.
 (After all, if you’re sending Priority, if it fits, it ships!
 So it pays you to cram as much in as possible.

-Here are more fun and/or useful items that can squash into the small spaces so every, single inch is used:
+Here are more fun and/or useful packaging materials that can squash into the small spaces so every, single inch is used.

 - Bubble wrap